 This was eventually dubbed “One government, two systems“.

-Despite Hong Kong’s relatively small size in relationship to China, for many years it was able to maintain this two-systems type of government.
+Despite Hong Kong’s relatively small size in relationship to mainland China, for many years it was able to maintain this two-systems type of government.

 Confidence in this system has eroded over the past few years, however.
 Many Hong Kong residents and international observers have watched carefully as China surprisingly allowed for democratic elections…and then only presented China-approved candidates.